gperdrizet/ariel-data-challenge/docs/_posts/2025-09-04-even-more-EDA-axis_info.md

 With the timing structure decoded and CDS implemented, the next priority is building out the complete signal correction pipeline.
 The raw data is definitely there, but it needs serious cleanup before we can reliably extract planetary spectra.

 The good news: the instruments are well-synchronized and the CDS strategy is working as designed.
-The challenge now is implementing the remaining calibration steps to turn these noisy detector outputs into science-ready data.
+The challenge now is implementing the remaining calibration steps to turn detector outputs into science-ready data.